Summer Fruit Crisp

 To make the fruit filling:

-Preheat oven to 375°.
-Lightly grease a 9-inch square baking pan.
+- Preheat oven to 375°F. Lightly grease a 9-inch square baking pan.

-Combine fruit, brown sugar, cornstarch, and lemon juice.
-Transfer to prepared pan and distribute evenly.
+- Combine the fruit, brown sugar, cornstarch, and lemon juice.
+Transfer to the prepared pan and distribute evenly.

 To make the topping:

-Combine oats, brown sugar, flour, cinnamon, and salt.
-Add butter and mix using a pastry blender or a fork until mixture is crumbly.
+- Combine the oats, brown sugar, flour, cinnamon, and salt.
+Add the butter and mix using a pastry blender or a fork until mixture is crumbly.

-Bake 40 to 45 minutes, until topping is browned and fruit is bubbly.
+- Bake 40 to 45 minutes, until the topping is browned and the fruit is bubbly.

 *Vanilla extract is a great substitute for lemon juice for a little different flavor.